pantheon-systems/terminus-repository-plugin/README.md

 Some other options available:

-- visibility: whether to make the repo "public" or "private" (default: private)
+- `visibility`: whether to make the repo "public" or "private" (default: private).
-- region: Pantheon region for your site
+- `region`: Pantheon region for your site.
-- installation_id: If you already have one installation and want to reuse it for the new site
+- `installation_id`: If you already have one installation and want to reuse it for the new site.

 Once you run this command, the site creation process will start.
-You will be prompted to install the GitHub Application (or reuse an existing installation) to be able to manage your external repository.
-Follow through the steps in the provided GitHub link and once you do that, the site creation process will continue and will eventually create a repository (named after your site name) in the provided GitHub account (support for using existing repository will come at a later stage).
+You will be prompted to install the GitHub Application to be able to manage your external repository.
+Follow through the steps in the provided GitHub link and once you do that, the site creation process will continue and will eventually create a repository (named after your site name) in the provided GitHub account.
+On subsequent site creations, you will be able to select the previously configured GitHub account/organization or configure a new one.

 ### Pull Requests and Multidevs